TimDaub/blockchain-training/README.md

 worrying about it.
 To request some ether, we're using a so called faucet.
 A faucet dispenses some ether to us for free.
 Go to [this website](https://faucet.rinkeby.io/), read the instructions and request some ether using your social media profile of your choice.
+Alternatively, you can ask us to give you some Rinkeby ether.
+We're rich in test net tokens!

 ### Getting ready to deploy